open-sauced/docs/docs/welcome/glossary.md

 ## YOLO Coders

-A “YOLO coder” is an individual owner, contributor, or maintainer who pushes changes directly to the main branch of a repository without creating a pull request or seeking any community feedback.
+A “YOLO coder” is an individual owner, contributor, or maintainer who pushes changes directly to the default branch of a repository without creating a pull request or seeking any community feedback.
 This risky practice bypasses essential review and collaboration processes.